pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 }
 ```

-Also, notice how the session ID is retrieved from the `RemoteWebDriver`.
+Also, notice how the session ID is retrieved from the `RemoteWebDriver` to avoid hardcoding whenever possible.

 At the end, the code should look like this:
 ```java